primitivefinance/mythic/journal/src/ui/dec-17.md

 - dedicated bindings?
 - propagating model changes to child components.
 - Lots of behavior / side effects in the chart that needs to be thoroughly tested.

+# tonight

+What do I prioritize for tonight?

+- [ ] Remove cargo nightly features.